Physician Renewal FAQs

 Attention: Renewal Unit

-Be sure to include your name, license number, signature and date on each piece of correspondence.
+Include your name, license number, signature, and date on each piece of correspondence.

 No, there is no late renewal period.
 The online license renewal system closes on September 30th at 11:59 p.m.
 (EST).
-Failure to renew your license by the expiration date will result in the termination of your license to practice in Maryland.
+If you fail to renew your license by the expiration date, your license will expire, and you will no longer be authorized to practice medicine in Maryland.
 There is no grace period after the expiration date.

-The Board must receive the Exemption from License fee application before the expiration of your license.
+The Board must receive the Exemption from License Fee application before your license expires.

-You can apply for emeritus status if your license is currently active.
-Click to apply online for the Emeritus Status application and follow the instructions.
+You can apply for emeritus status if your license is active and you meet all other qualifications.

-No. You cannot apply for license renewal until after the Board receives confirmation from the State Comptroller's Office that your tax liability has been resolved or payment arrangements have been made.
+No. You cannot renew your license until after the Board receives confirmation from the State Comptroller's Office that your tax liability has been resolved or you have made payment arrangements.
 Contact the Comptroller’s Office at 410-974-2432.

 Yes.
-As long as you have an active license, you must comply with CME regulation, which require 50 Category 1 credits for license renewal.
+As long as you have an active license, you must comply with CME regulation, which requires 50 Category 1 credits for license renewal.

-A description of activities that meet the Board's Category 1 CME requirement and required documentation can be viewed at the COMAR 10.32.01.10.
+A description of activities that meet the Board's Category 1 CME requirement and required documentation can be viewed at 10.32.01.10.

 Keep all CME documentation for 6 years.